 When you add a video to Spotlightr, we will add a thumbnail to your video by default by using the frame at the first second of your video.
 This will then by default be used as the image when you share a video on Facebook.

-Now if I go to Facebook and share my Watch page, it should use this newly created thumbnail.
+If you change your thumbnail and go to Facebook and share your Watch page, it should use this newly created thumbnail.

 If Facebook is still using the old thumbnail and not the new one you created, follow these directions: